Course descriptions and requirements are also listed in the course catalog.

 Load and Resistance Factor Design (LRFD) philosophy.
 Behavior and design of steel elements for global and local buckling.
 Background of seismic codes.
 Ductility requirements and capability design concept.
 Seismic design of steel moment frames and braced frames.
-Prerequisites: SE 201 and SE 150, or equivalent course, or consent of instructor.
+Recommended preparation: SE 130A and SE 150A, or equivalent course, or consent of instructor.

 SE 213.
 Bridge Design (4)

 Design and analysis of bridge structures, construction methods, load conditions.
 Load paths and distribution of dead and live loads.
 Service, strength, and extreme event limit states and other load and resistance factor design (LRFD) principles.
 Design of pre-stressed concrete bridges.
 Special problems in analysis—concrete box girders, curved and skewed bridges, environmental and seismic loads.
 Conceptual/preliminary bridge design project.
 Recommended preparation: SE 223 (Advanced Seismic Design of Structures).
 Prerequisites: SE 201A and SE 211, graduate standing.